Nintendo mobile games

 Nintendo, a Japanese home and handheld video game console manufacturer and game developer, has traditionally focused on games that utilize unique elements of its consoles.
-However, the growth of the mobile gaming market in the early 2010s led to several successive fiscal quarters where they were running at a loss.
-Nintendo, led by president Satoru Iwata at the time, developed a strategy for entering into the mobile games market with development partner DeNA, as a means of introducing their franchise properties to mobile players with a goal of bringing them to buy Nintendo's consoles later.
-Since 2015, Nintendo has internally developed a number of mobile games, while also publishing games with other developers, including games outside of the initial DeNA partnership.
-Several of them have been entered the top-downloaded games list on the iOS App Store and Google Play stores, earning over US$1 billion in revenue in total.
+However, in the early 2010s, the company saw several successive fiscal quarters where they were running at an operating loss.
+This financial turmoil prompted a shift in strategy to enter the mobile gaming market with the aid of mobile platform development partner DeNA, using mobile titles as a marketing tool to entice that audience into purchasing Nintendo's dedicated video game hardware.

+Several of these titles would enter the top-downloaded games list on the iOS App Store and Google Play stores, earning over US$1 billion in total revenue by 2020.